akltech/Object-Detection/README.md

 ## Step 2: Apply image preprocessing techniques

-In general, it's difficult for Cascade Classifiers to detect shapes in noisy images.
+In general, it's difficult for object detection programs to detect shapes in noisy images.
 Noise is random brightness or color in an image; it results from light in an image that a camera cannot capture.
 For this reason, blurring a photo may improve detection accuracy.
   <br></p>
 In figure 1, a noisy sky image resulted in poor object detection; the algorithm detected the noise and failed to find the clouds.
 The detection will be more accurate when you remove the noise by blurring the image, such as in the last photo of figure 1.